 Building social capital and a sense of community is important regardless of whether a food economy is facilitated through a digital platform or through face-to-face sales.

 There is a concern that using online platforms may lead to a disconnect among producers and consumers, so initiatives should continue to facilitate human connection in whatever ways they can.
-This can be through engagement at physical pick-ups, or perhaps community zoom calls in the current circumstances.
-The Non Verde community is fostered through events, festivals, local farmer events to connect producers and consumers.
-It is also the case that farms are open, outdoor spaces, more covid-adapted than confined indoor spaces: where possible, careful on-farm events can potentially be held with adequate physical distancing measures, especially as lockdown starts to lift.
+This can be through engagement at physical pick-ups, or perhaps community Zoom calls in the current circumstances.
+It is also the case that farms are open, outdoor spaces, more covid-adapted than confined indoor spaces: where possible, careful on-farm events can potentially be held with adequate physical distancing measures, especially as lockdowns start to lift.

 The resilience of local, agroecological initiatives and their ability to adapt have become increasingly evident in recent months.
 Hearing about the approaches In Loco, Agroecopolis, Nod Verde and the Open Food Network have developed in response to Covid-19 was inspirational.
 As Marina Guedon of Forum Synergies reminded us, sustainable practices in one country can inspire the organisation of resilient communities elsewhere.
 The lessons gleaned from the experiences of agroecological communities in recent months are useful not only in the context of coping with the pandemic, but also in navigating the other ongoing global crises in which the food system is implicated.